| |

 and sceptics still run the risk of prosecution.
 It was only

-in the most indirect way that Monty Python's Life of
+in the most indirect way that Monty Python's Life of Brian,

-ancient traditions concerning Jesus" parentage.
+concerning Jesus' parentage.

 Blasphemy laws exist in many European countries and in some